mostafaahmed97/asbab-al-nuzul-dataset/README.md

 ```
 # Contributing

-If you find any issues, errors in the text, or mistakes in transcription, please feel free to open an issue or contact me.
+If you have any suggestions, find any issues, errors in the text, or mistakes in transcription, please feel free to open an issue, PR or contact me directly.

 Contributions and corrections are highly appreciated!